ashmere/docgenai/sample_output/cli_documentation.md

 4. **`info` command**: Displays information about the current configuration and model.

-5. **`cache` command**: Manages the documentation generation cache, including clearing and showing statistics.
+5. **`cache` command**: Manages the cache for documentation generation, including clearing and showing statistics.

-6. **`test` command**: Tests the documentation generation on a single file.
+6. **`test` command**: Tests the documentation generation on a single file using the model.

-7. **`init` command**: Creates a default configuration file.
+7. **`init` command**: Creates a default configuration file for the tool.

 ## Architecture

-The CLI is built using the Click library for creating commands and options.
-It leverages the `config` and `logging` modules to manage settings and logging, respectively.
-The `core` and `models` modules are used for the main functionality, including model creation and documentation generation.
+The CLI is built using the Click library for creating commands and handling command-line arguments.
+The `cli` function sets up the base configuration and logging, while specific commands (`generate`, `info`, `cache`, `test`, `init`) handle different aspects of the documentation generation process.

 ## Usage Examples